Updated March 1, 2020

 Therefore, if basic questions are asked in the group, other members may direct them to existing sources of information rather than writing out a detailed answer in the group.

-Even better would be for participants of the group to proactively spend time on the following to get a sense of the type of information that is available:
+All Mold Avoiders participants are encouraged to proactively spend time on the following sites to get a sense of the type of information that is available:

-Although members very well may find conversations with others in the group to be helpful to them emotionally, providing emotional support is not the purpose of the group.
+Although members very well may find conversations with others in Mold Avoiders to be helpful to them emotionally, providing emotional support is not the purpose of Mold Avoiders.

-Rather, the purpose of the group is to provide relevant information that will be helpful in allowing members to move toward wellness.
+Rather, the purpose of Mold Avoiders is to provide relevant information that will be helpful in allowing members to move toward wellness.

 Because the core emphasis of the group is on knowledge-building and knowledge-sharing, open discussion of relevant topics is encouraged.